Dominic Welsh

 James Anthony Dominic Welsh (known professionally as D.J.A.
-Welsh) (born 29 August 1938) is an English mathematician and emeritus professor of Oxford University's Mathematical Institute.
-He is an expert in matroid theory, the computational complexity of combinatorial enumeration problems, percolation theory, and cryptography.
+Welsh, 29 August 1938 – 30 November 2023) was an English mathematician and professor of Oxford University's Mathematical Institute.
+He was an expert in matroid theory, the computational complexity of combinatorial enumeration problems, percolation theory, and cryptography.

 Biography

 Welsh obtained his Doctor of Philosophy from Oxford University under the supervision of John Hammersley.
 After working as a researcher at Bell Laboratories, he joined the Mathematical Institute in 1963 and became a fellow of Merton College, Oxford in 1966.
 He chaired the British Combinatorial Committee from 1983 to 1987.
 Welsh was given a personal chair in 1992 and retired in 2005.
 He supervised 28 doctoral students.